apokryphus/advanced-combat-system/README.md

 - Don't put this in your mods folder if you don't have a custom camera mod like immersive cam since I didn't write one for this yet.
 - Or do, if you enjoy watching Geralt fly off screen every time he jumps.
 Who am I to tell you how to play this game?

+## PREFACE
+  All extra skills and abilities included within this mod are able to cancel each other out.

+  This is by design, since some NPC animations are way too long to be properly used in combat.

+  It is highly encouraged to use this feature as much as you can.

+  It is also highly encouraged to alternate between light and heavy attacks, as well as switch signs often, since there are systems built around this way of playing.

+  Of course, once again, you are more than welcome to disregard whatever I just said and play the game however you want.

 <div align="center">

 # INDEX

 ### [1.
 FISTS](#1-fists-1)